WrongGitUsername/gns3-copilot/README.md

 from agent.gns3_copilot import agent

 # Use AI agent for network automation
-response = agent.invoke("Check the interface status of all routers") print(response)
+response = agent.invoke("Check interface status of all routers") print(response)
 ```